MykalMachon/mykal.codes/src/posts/whats-your-goto-web-stack.md

 The main piece of the stack here is the Static Site Generator (SSG) / "meta-framework" used to build the site.
 Until recently, my go-to was [Next.js](https://nextjs.org/), but in the last ~6 months, I've moved most of my stuff over to [Astro](https://astro.build/).
 Next.js is [technically more "feature rich"](https://nextjs.org/docs/getting-started), but I really like Astro's [zero-js-by-default approach](https://docs.astro.build/en/core-concepts/partial-hydration/).
 Astro also gives me more room to experiment with JS / CSS.

-I've also been messing around with [Netlify's Edge and Serverless Functions](https://www.netlify.com/products/functions/).
+I've been using [Netlify's Edge and Serverless Functions](https://www.netlify.com/products/functions/) quite a lot as well.
 While I've been using Netlify for years now, I've only really started digging into their serverless functions to help supplement the lack of Astro's server-side capabilities.

 For content management, I'll typically stick to markdown files, but if the site needs to be edited by business users, I'll use [Sanity.io](https://www.sanity.io/).
 Their free plan is super generous and the level of customization makes it easy enough to tweak the CMS to fit the level of control and visibility needed.